 Seattle has a lot of amazing things to see and do, but so does the rest of Washington State.
 One of the best ways to get a slice of all the Evergreen State has to offer is by taking a road trip on I-90, which stretches from Seattle to Spokane, and goes from big city to evergreen forests to mountains to desert, all in four to five hours.
 Along the way, there are many places to pull off the freeway and take a break or have an experience as well.
 From waterfalls to local fruit stands to a petrified forest, here are five places worth a stop on this awesome Washington road trip.

-Just under an hour from Seattle, Snoqualmie Falls is nothing short of an amazing place to stop.
+Just under an hour from Seattle, Snoqualmie Falls, near the small town of Snoqualmie, is nothing short of an amazing place to stop.
 Topping out at 268 feet, the falls can look different depending on how much rain has fallen recently.
 Their most iconic appearance is as two side-by-side falls, but if there’s been a lot of rain, Snoqualmie Falls can be raging and massive.
 The observation deck is easy to reach without much of a walk from nearby parking lots, but there are moderate hiking trails that offer up a few different viewpoints.
 Near the observation deck, you’ll find a gift shop, a park (great for a picnic on a nice day), and Salish Lodge, a resort property with a restaurant and great views of the river and falls.